 To illustrate this last point, let’s look at Dentacoin, a blockchain project for the dental industry.
-The whole point was that people could pay for dental care in crypto.
-However, what was the actual point of this solution?
-99.99% of dental customers are happy to pay in their own fiat currency, so there was no need to create a brand-new coin that was only usable within a small, circular ecosystem.
+The whole point was that people could pay for dental care in crypto; however, what was the actual point of this solution?
+99.99% of dental customers are happy to pay in their own fiat currency.
+There was no need to create a brand-new coin that was only usable within a small, enclosed ecosystem.

 Then, at the opposite end of the scale, let’s take Ethereum.
 This project is solving a huge number of problems; its decentralised applications fill the accessibility gaps of conventional finance, and its smart contracts allow blockchains to be programmed in line with their users’ wishes.
 It provides its own native currency, and it creates an ecosystem for projects such as Polygon, OpenSea… and, of course, rhino.fi.